 Just over six months, from the time I started working with Dave.
 A lot of time was spent between our sessions while he went on tour to Europe and Australia.

 We recorded Gaurangi and Jahnavi in a tiny corner of my friend’s flat near London with a bunch of pillows bunched around the mics to create a make-shift sound booth.
-Dave flew in for a couple days and stayed with Gaurangi and her family, and Jahnavi joined them on the second day to record her vocals.
+Dave flew in for a couple of days and stayed with Gaurangi and her family, and Jahnavi joined them on the second day to record her vocals.

 The Sydney recordings were done at Monstereo Music, where Dave has a friend named Phil Rigger.
 For the Delhi recording, we somehow managed to track down the engineer who used to work with Cheb-e-Sabbah.
 All of this happened in the space of six months.